luke-elson/luke-elson.github.io/CV/CV.md

 ## Postgraduate (at Reading)

+Completed students:

+* Bradley Hillier-Smith on the ethics of responses to refugees, with Brad Hooker.
+Viva passed January 2021.

-I am co-supervisor of 8 PhD students.
+I am co-supervisor of 8 PhD students. qz

 Supervisor for MRes Dissertations.
 2015--\
 Topics include: Presentism and Truthmaker Theory, The Justification of